Support Us Button Widget

 Table of Contents

 Now that Halloween is over, you might have a slightly soggy jack-o'-lantern sitting on your porch.
-Don’t throw it away just yet — the City of Columbus is hosting its first-ever pumpkin drop-off to encourage composting and recycling.
+Don’t throw it away just yet — the City of Columbus and surrounding suburbs are hosting pumpkin drop-offs to encourage composting and recycling.
 Plus, here’s what to do with the fall leaves in your yard.

-Pro tip: The event will not be held on Thanksgiving or Veteran’s Day, and pumpkins that have been drawn on or painted won’t be accepted.
+Pro tip: Pumpkins that have been drawn on or painted won’t be accepted.

 Fall is the biggest season for yard waste, but that doesn’t have to always be the case — there are simple steps to easily recycle leaves, sticks, grass clippings, and shrubbery.